Photo credit: Jessica Wood

 I Can Make This Promise was a Best Book of 2019 from NPR, School Library Journal, Kirkus Reviews, and the Chicago Public Library.

-I Can Make This Promise was nominated for the following statewide awards and reading lists: the Rhode Island Middle School Book Award (2021); the Vermont Golden Dome Books Award (2021); the Rebecca Caudill Young Readers’ Book Award in Illinois (2022); the Sasquatch Book Award in Washington State (2022); the Land of Enchantment Book Award—Lizard Nominee in New Mexico (2022); an Oregon Battle of the Books selection (2022); an Alaska Battle of the Books selection (2024).
+I Can Make This Promise was nominated for the following statewide awards and reading lists: the Michigan “MISelf in Books” Reading List (2020); the Rhode Island Middle School Book Award (2021); the Vermont Golden Dome Books Award (2021); the Rebecca Caudill Young Readers’ Book Award in Illinois (2022); the Sasquatch Book Award in Washington State (2022); the Land of Enchantment Book Award—Lizard Nominee in New Mexico (2022); the Oregon Battle of the Books (2022); the California Department of Education Recommended List (2022); the Garden State Teen Book Awards in New Jersey (2022); the Pacific Northwest Library Association Young Reader’s Choice Awards (2022); the Alaska Battle of the Books (2024).

 I Can Make This Promise was also selected as an ALA Notable Children’s Book, a Publisher’s Weekly Flying Start selection, a Project Lit Book Club selection, and an MG at Heart Book Club selection.